gblkev/three-layer-architecture/README.md

 With a decent pc, it should be much, much faster.

 ### Run the application locally
+   - Start the sandbox: run SandboxApplication class as a Spring Boot application from the IDE.
+   - Start the application: run ThreeLayerArchitectureApplication class as a Spring Boot application from the IDE.

-TODO To add a message in Kafka locally, do....
+   - To add a new message in Kafka, run the following JMX operation (with JConsole for instance): threelayerarchitecture:name=kafka.consumers, publishCreateColorMessageToKafka
-Just run the class SandboxApplication.

 ### Tests
+**sandbox** -> only integration tests because unit tests do not make sense
+**dao** -> only integration tests because unit tests do not make sense
+**business** -> only unit tests
+**controller** -> only integration tests
-dao -> only IT because UT do not make any sense business -> UT (no IT because partially covered by e2e-tests) controller -> only IT because UT do not make any sense All containers necessary to run the application (MySQL, Redis, Kafka) are started with random ports once for every Maven module.
+All components necessary to run the application (MySQL, Redis, Kafka, etc.) are started with random ports once for every Maven module.
 Then, data are cleared after each test / method.

 ### Endpoints
 Sandbox:
    - API: http://localhost:8080/api/v1/colors
    - Swagger: http://localhost:9090/actuator/swagger-ui
    - Spring boot actuator: http://localhost:9090/actuator/health
-jolokia (JMX over HTTP)  http://localhost:9090/actuator/jolokia/read/java.lang:type=Memory/HeapMemoryUsage
+   - Jolokia (JMX over HTTP):  http://localhost:9090/actuator/jolokia/read/java.lang:type=Memory/HeapMemoryUsage